As a company with over 160 years behind it, we have first-hand, multi-generational experience with sustainable business practices.

 We recognize the need and value of reducing the carbon footprint of our transportation and distribution network in addition to ensuring the health and well-being of our drivers.

-We will continue to deliver an abundance of safe, flavorful, high-quality produce by ensuring that we work with growers and partners who adhere to the best practices of food safety.
+We will continue to deliver an abundance of safe, flavorful, high-quality produce by ensuring that we work with partners who adhere to the best practices of food safety.

 We communicate transparently with consumers who are increasingly aware of—and seek—the story behind the food they eat and take pride in sharing with their friends and families.
-We are committed to helping them better appreciate where their food comes from through labeling and marketing and offering more organically grown options.
+We are committed to helping them better appreciate where their food comes from, through labeling and marketing, and fulfilling their ever-evolving needs.